Hassan Ayariga backs EC over the disqualification of Presidential Aspirants

-Presidential Candidate of the All Peoples Congress, Hassan Ayariga ahead of the 2020 elections has backed the Electoral Commission (EC) over the disqualification of some presidential aspirants.
+Presidential Candidate of the All Peoples Congress (APC) ahead of the 2020 elections Hassan Ayariga has backed the Electoral Commission (EC) over the disqualification of some presidential aspirants.

 According to him, the basis the EC used to disqualify these aspirants are legit.

-The EC has disqualified five flagbearers from contesting in this year’s presidential elections.
+The EC has disqualified five flagbearers from contesting this year’s presidential elections.

 The five are Kwesi Addai Odike, Kofi Koranteng, Kofi Game, Kwesi Busumbru and Nana Agyenim Boateng.

-“The reasons why the EC disqualified these aspirants, I think is legit because according to the EC, the disqualifications were based on criminalities and we all know criminal acts have no place in our country.”

-However, the Commission has hinted that it has reported those that center on criminality to the Ghana Police Service for further investigations.
+However, the Commission has hinted that it has reported those that centre on criminality to the Ghana Police Service for further investigations.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.